 \section{Abstract}

 Large language models (LLMs) can suffer from hallucinations when generating text.
 These hallucinations impede various applications in society and industry by making LLMs untrustworthy.
 Current LLMs generate text in an autoregressive fashion by predicting and appending text tokens.
 When an LLM is uncertain about the semantic meaning of the next tokens to generate, it is likely to start hallucinating.
-Thus, it has been suggested that hallucinations stem from predictive uncertainty.
+Thus, it has been suggested that predictive uncertainty is one of the main causes of hallucinations.
 We introduce \methodFullName{} (\method{}) to quantify predictive uncertainty in LLMs. \method{} steers the LLM to generate semantically diverse yet likely alternatives for an initially generated text.
 This approach provides a precise measure of aleatoric semantic uncertainty, detecting whether the initial text is likely to be hallucinated.
 Experiments on question-answering tasks demonstrate that \method{} consistently outperforms existing methods while being the most computationally efficient, setting a new standard for uncertainty estimation in LLMs.